 The Bodhisatta was once an ascetic.
-Before this, he was a wealthy brahmin, but after his wife died he took his young son and lived an austere religious life deep in the Himalayas.
+Before this, he was a wealthy brahmin, but after his wife died, he took his young son and lived an austere religious life deep in the Himalayas.
 Many years later, some bandits from the border region raided a town to take plunder and slaves.
 One beautiful but wicked woman fled their attack, and during her journey she came upon the Bodhisatta’s hut.
 He was away gathering fruit, but his son was at home and the woman quickly charmed him into sleeping with her.
 Then she told him they should leave and live in civilization and he agreed to go with her, but he needed to say goodbye to his father.
 She knew if she was still there when the Bodhisatta returned, he would beat her and drag her into the forest by her feet, so she left right away, giving the son detailed directions how to get to her village later.
-He became sad and lied down without doing his duties.
+He became sad and lay down without doing his duties.

 When the Bodhisatta returned, he saw the woman’s footprints and knew his son’s virtue had been lost.
-He asked his son why he was acting pitiful, and he answered he had fallen in love with a woman and decided to give up the difficult forest life and return to the kingdom.
+He asked his son why he was acting pitiful, and he answered that he had fallen in love with a woman and decided to give up the difficult forest life and return to the kingdom.
 The Bodhisatta understood there was no way to convince him to change his mind, so he bid his son farewell and told him he could always come back if things didn’t work out.
 At her house, the woman ordered him to fetch meat, ghee, and salt, and do everything else she wanted.
 Feeling more like a slave than a husband, he quickly grew unhappy and ran away back to his home in the Himalayas and never again wavered from the ascetic life.

 In the Lifetime of the Buddha